Message from the Dean

 Rev. Beth LaNeel Tanner, Ph.D.

-Dean of the Academic Affairs
+Vice President & Dean of Academic Affairs

 The Norman and Mary Kansfield Chair of Old Testament